-Learn about a career as an industrial machine builder.
+Learn about a career as a forklift operator.

 Despite already having experience with several jobs, many working adults are unable to answer the age-old question, “What do you want to be when you grow up?”